-The nostalgia trend doesn’t only cover reboots and remake on film and television but we also see it with the transition from the original “well-known source material” into film.
-Especially in the Sci-Fi genre, we see a lot of video games, card games and mangas turned into film.
+The nostalgia trend doesn’t only cover reboots and remake on film and television but we also see it with the transition from the original “well-known source material” into the film.
+Especially in the Sci-Fi genre, we see a lot of video games, card games, and mangas turned into a film.

-Asian cinema can be considered as the umbrella for Chinese, Japanese, Korean, Indian and so on.
-It is how we learned that Japanese stories are best told by Japanese themselves.
-The live action movies of the anime’s Full Metal Alchemist and Bleach are great examples.
+Asian cinema can be considered as the umbrella for Chinese, Japanese, Korean, Indian, and so on.
+It is how we learned that Japanese stories are best told by the Japanese themselves.
+The live-action movies of the anime’s Full Metal Alchemist and Bleach are great examples.
 If it wasn’t for streaming services the rest of the world wouldn’t have access to these movies.
-Unlike, Dragon Ball, Avatar: The Last Airbender and Ghost in the Shell projects that attempted by Hollywood.
+Unlike, Dragon Ball, Avatar: The Last Airbender, and Ghost in the Shell projects that attempted by Hollywood.
 Even though it may seem as profitable relying only on nostalgia increases the risk of failure.